-The Trustee may delegate its powers, including to a Member, agent, adviser or professional, however the Trustee shall always take responsibility for all actions involving the Fund.
-The delegation of its powers may include investment powers to Members of the Fund, so the Member can create a Separate Investment Strategy for one or more or all of their superannuation interests and benefits.
-Any such delegation should be subject to a services agreement if with a third party and appropriately drafted to ensure no breach of the Superannuation Laws.
+The Trustee may delegate its powers, including to a Member or the Leading Member, however the Trustee shall always take responsibility for all actions involving the Fund.
+The delegation of its powers may include investment powers to members of the Fund, so the Member can create a Separate Investment Strategy for one or more or all of their superannuation interests and benefits.

+2.9 Trustee to Comply with and Abide by the Superannuation Laws